 - Is it in the right stage?

 These questions happen because you can’t easily find the answers in the CRM.
 It requires lots of sifting, digging and, well, wasted time.
-So it’s no wonder reps are not looking forward to their 1:1’s—because there’s no value in it for them other than subjecting themselves to a barrage of questions.
+So it’s no wonder reps are not looking forward to their one-on-one sales meetings — because there’s no value in it for them other than subjecting themselves to a barrage of questions.

 Instead of coaching, sales managers are forced to spend their time interrogating each of their reps to get the information they need to properly inspect the pipeline, so there are no surprises at the end of the month.
 Spending your time on a fact-finding mission doesn’t help close deals—and it’s often so time consuming you can’t even get through all of your deals because you run out of time.
 Not to mention not being able to see the forest from the trees and more holistically evaluate the state of the quarter.